awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1b_cur_setup.md

 ## Deployment options
 AWS Customers can have many AWS Accounts and even multiple management (payer) accounts.
 Cost Intelligence Dashboards are build to give AWS Customers a visblilty across multiple accounts.

 If you have __one or several management (payer) accounts__ we recommend to install Dashboads in a dedicated AWS Account.
 In this case you will need to create Cost & Usage Reports to export data to S3 in each management (payer) account and then configure an S3 replication to the dedicated account.
 The replicaiton data volume is relatively small.
-Please find the automated and manual instructions bellow in the section [#Multi-Account-use-cases]({{< ref "#Multi-Account-use-cases" >}}).

 ![Images/multi-account/Architecture1.png](/Cost/200_Cloud_Intelligence/Images/multi-account/Architecture1.png?classes=lab_picture_small)